Particular/ServiceControl.Connector.MassTransit/Container-README.md

 /queues.txt
 ```

-### RECEIVEMODE
+### SUBQUEUE

 Default: Queue

-Values: Queue | DeadLetterQueue
+Values: None | DeadLetter

 > [!NOTE]
 > Only applies to Azure Service Bus

-Failed message by default (mode `Queue`) will be ingested from queues matching `*_error` but by specifying `DeadLetterQueue` the connector will ingest messages from the [Service Bus dead-letter (sub) queues](https://learn.microsoft.com/en-us/azure/service-bus-messaging/service-bus-dead-letter-queues).
+Failed message by default (mode `Queue`) will be ingested from queues matching `*_error` but by specifying `DeadLetter` the connector will ingest messages from the [Service Bus dead-letter (sub) queues](https://learn.microsoft.com/en-us/azure/service-bus-messaging/service-bus-dead-letter-queues).

 ## Support